Pod Pinner

 Enabling/Disabling Pod Pinner

-Pod Pinner is enabled by default but can be disabled in the CAST AI console.
+Pod Pinner is enabled by default but can be disabled in the Cast AI console.

-If you disable Pod Pinner this way, the deployment will be scaled down to 0 replicas and not auto-upgraded by CAST AI.
+If you disable Pod Pinner this way, the deployment will be scaled down to 0 replicas and not auto-upgraded by Cast AI.

 Autoscaler Settings UI